BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

+* **Defend the Hill**

-**Defend the Hill --** Models on the hill do not need to take Courage tests for being Broken.
+Models on the hill do not need to take Courage tests for being Broken.

 ![](../media/scenarios/battle_companies/stand_your_ground.jpg)

 ---

 ## RESCUE

-*Whether they have been lured astray or simply got lost in the wilderness, a Hero has become separated from the rest of their Battle Company.
-Seeing this as an easy opportunity to slay the Hero, their enemies seek to cut them down — providing that they do not suffer heavy losses in the effort.*

 **STARTING POSITIONS**